anthonymr/catalog-of-my-things/README.md

 ## ⭐️ Show your support <a name="support"></a>

-if you like the project, give it a star ⭐️
+If you like the project, give it a star ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>